Task Force 77 (United States Navy): Cold War (post-Vietnam)

-First Gulf War (Operations Desert Shield / Desert Storm)
+Gulf War (Operations Desert Shield / Desert Storm)

 On 2 August 1990, Iraq invaded neighboring Kuwait and U.S. military forces moved into Saudi Arabia as part of Operation Desert Shield to protect that country against invasion by Iraq.
 On 1 November 1990, CTF 77, embarked aboard USS Midway, assumed the duties of the multi- aircraft carrier Battle Force Zulu on station in the North Arabian Sea.
 On 15 November, CTF 77 held oversight of Operation Imminent Thunder, an eight-day combined amphibious landing exercise in northeastern Saudi Arabia which involved about 1,000 U.S. Marines, sixteen warships, and more than 1,100 aircraft.
 Meanwhile, the United Nations set an ultimatum deadline of 15 January 1991 for Iraq to withdraw from Kuwait.

 Operation Desert Storm commenced the next day, with the U.S. Navy launching 228 combat aircraft sorties from Midway and Ranger in the Persian Gulf, from Theodore Roosevelt en route to the Gulf, and from John F. Kennedy, Saratoga, and America in the Red Sea.
 In addition, the Navy launched more than 100 Tomahawk missiles from nine ships in the Mediterranean Sea, the Red Sea, and the Persian Gulf.
 Desert Storm officially ended 27 February, and Midway departed the Persian Gulf on 11 March 1991, disembarking CTF 77 in the Philippines as it returned to Yokosuka, Japan.

 Operation Southern Watch

-President Bill Clinton order to Task Force 77 while this is H-Hour aboard the US Navy aircraft carrier including EA-6B, F/A-18, and F-14 aircraft in 1992 to 2003, the US military engagements in Southern Watch occurred with regularity, with Coalition aircraft routinely being shot at by Iraqi air defense forces utilizing surface-to-air missiles (SAMs) and anti-aircraft artillery (AAA), although such incidents were usually only reported in the Western press occasionally.

 Disestablishment

 In mid-2000, CTF 77 was disestablished as a 7th Fleet Task Force and its responsibilities merged into CTF 70, Commander, Battle Force, U.S. 7th Fleet.
-CTF 70 remains dual-hatted as Commander, Carrier Strike Group FIVE (CSG-5) and homeported at Fleet Activities Yokosuka, Japan when not embarked aboard the FDNF aircraft carrier, currently Ronald Reagan.
+Commander Task Force 70 remains dual-hatted as Commander, Carrier Strike Group Five.
+The task force/CSG staff is homeported at United States Fleet Activities Yokosuka, Japan, when not embarked aboard the aircraft carrier also homeported there, currently Ronald Reagan.